The podcast where TWO passions become ONE!

 COINTELPRO — When The FBI Declared War On Black Dissent

 Power doesn’t always fear chaos; sometimes it fears unity even more.
-We dive into the story of COINTELPRO, the FBI’s covert program that set out to disrupt, discredit, and dismantle Black movements that threatened the status ...
+We dive into the story of COINTELPRO, the FBI’s covert program that set out to disrupt, discredit, and dismantle Black movements that threatened the status quo.
+From the explicit mandate to prevent “the rise of a Black messiah” to the playbook of infiltration, forged letters, internal feuds, and manufactured raids, we trace how state power turned suspicion into a weapon—and why the fallout still shapes organizing today.
+We lay ...

 Malcolm X — Surveillance , Transformation, And A Murder The State Allowed